vburlbl/cleantalk-spam-protect/readme.txt

 * With the indexing of your web-site by the search systems, appearance of external links and better search results position, your web-site attracts more and more spambots.
 * Non-transparent protection systems like CAPTCHA or question/answer, that don't have spam attacks statistics, don't let you see the whole picture, or the picture is incomplete.
-* Counting methods for spam attacks and spambots are different for different systems, which explains the diversity.
+* Counting methods for spam attacks and spam bots are different for different systems, which explains the diversity.
 We seek to provide detailed statistics.

 = Why my dummy "spam" comment passed to the WordPress? = The plugin has several options to detect spam bots and humans.
 If you just post spammy text like this,